sinjinablueshirt/reverb_backend/design/concepts/MusicTagging/api-spec.md

 ### POST /api/MusicTagging/deleteRegistry

-**Description:** Deletes a music resource registry and all its associated data.
+**Description:** Deletes an existing musical resource registry and all its associated data.

 **Requirements:**
 - `registry` exists in the state.